 Spice-addicts have cause to celebrate as Dune 2 is confirmed, as Legendary Pictures broke the news that Dune Part Two is actually happening.
+And some splendid new cast members have been added.
 But if you've seen Denis Villeneuve's Dune — and spoiler alert, we will dig into that movie's ending — it was clear that Dune Part Two was coming.

 The desire to make Dune Part Two had been there for a while.
 Villeneuve, at a screening attended by Tom's Guide staff, revealed that his intent is not just to make Dune 2, but to follow that with Dune Messiah.
 The films would essentially be a trilogy.